I’d been sick last week and could not really gather enough ideas for my blog.

 - Park car so that you can later begin to travel in forward gear; avoid reverse gear maneuvers to save gas.

-- Regular tune-ups ensures best economy; check owner’s manual for recommended maintenance intervals.
+- Regular tune-ups ensure best economy; check owner’s manual for recommended maintenance intervals.
 Special attention should be given to maintaining clean air filters because diminished air flow increases gas waste.

 - Inspect suspension and chassis parts for occasional misalignment.
 Bent wheels, axles, bad shocks, broken springs, etc. create engine drag and are unsafe at high traveling speeds.

 - Inflate all tires to maximum limit.
 Each tire should be periodically spun, balanced and checked for out-of-round.
 When shopping for new tires, get large diameter tires for rear wheels.
 Radial designs are the recognized fuel-savers; check manufacturer’s specifications for maximum tire pressures.